 Here is what this looks like in practice:

-- Define your ICP — industry, company size, geography, and the specific IT services you provide
+- Define your ICP with industry, company size, geography, and the specific IT services you provide.

-- Monitor buying triggers — security incidents, compliance deadlines, leadership changes, growth signals, and the other triggers outlined in this guide
+- Monitor buying triggers like security incidents, compliance deadlines, leadership changes, growth signals, and the others in this guide.

-- Send signal-referenced outreach — personalized messages that demonstrate you understand their current situation, not generic pitches
+- Send signal-referenced outreach with personalized messages that show you understand their situation, not generic pitches.

-- Follow up across channels — email and LinkedIn in a structured 5-7 touch sequence over 3 weeks
+- Follow up across channels with email and LinkedIn in a structured five to seven touch sequence over three weeks.

-- Measure and iterate — track reply rates, meeting rates, and engagement quality by trigger type
+- Measure and iterate by tracking reply rates, meeting rates, and engagement quality by trigger type.